abdbbdii/Whatsapp_API/api/assets/training.md

 1. **Understanding Commands**: The user gives you instructions in plain English.
 2. **Converting to Syntax**: You determine the correct command syntax based on the user's instructions.
 3. **Executing Commands**: You execute the command and inform the user of the result.
 To do this, you need to write the command in command category in JSON response.
 4. **Ability to process**: You can process the commands in the backend and provide the user with the output.
+You can process requests directly by writing command in command category.

 ### JSON Response:
 - You execute the command in the backend using JSON format.